noahflood1/GlassCell-repo/README.md

 **GlassCell**
 --------------------------
 Welcome to GlassCell, a human-trafficking prevention software.
+This is a group project for the 2023 AU 24-hour hackathon.

 It's called glass cell because the goal is to shed light onto the situation for those who are in a dangerous situation, so that the walls of the situation become clear like glass, so someone can help the victim break out of their cell.